-Data indicates that four species (black bear, coyote, mule deer, and raccoon) were detected at Green Lake (Table 2).
-No photos were received over the course of the season for our Grizzly Creek survey area.
+Data indicates that four species (black bear, mule deer, pika and human) were detected at Crescent Creek and

+Blum Lake (Table 2).
+No photos were received over the course of the season for our Grizzly Creek or Green Lakes survey areas.

-Table 2: Number of detection events by species at grizzly bear survey areas.
+Table 2.
+Number of detection events by species at grizzly bear survey areas.